MLFP-90803-SP24-FinalProjects/Team13-ML-finalProject-Unveiling-the-Future-of-Women-in-STEM/README.md

 > Modify here:

 **1. List the names of all your teammates:**
+Gracie Siu, Sharon John, Sara Clemente

 **2. Agree as a team, what branching strategy do you plan to use in your final projects?
-Justify your choices**
+Justify your choices** We will each work on our own branches and merge to a main branch

 **3.Communication: Outline how the team will communicate — including frequency and methods (e.g., email, WhatsApp, team meetings).
 What is the maximum expected response time?**
+We will communicate via WhatsApp
+Expected response time is same day

 **4. Decision-Making: How will decisions be made in this team?
 How will you stay on track?
 Do you plan on having meetings or any strategies for working through your final project**
+Decisions will be made through consensus
+We will stay on track through mid-sprint deadlines and regular check-ins We will meet in person (prefer to meet in person) as much as possible for regular project items

 **5. As with any team project there is always the possibility of conflict arising, if it does in the future, how will you resolve differences?
 List at least two strategies**
+We will resolve differences through open and honest communication and discussion, over snacks and good coffee!

 **6.Commitments: How will you handle different levels of participation and commitment?
 What process will you follow if someone does not live up to his/her/their responsibilities?
 (3-5 sentences)**
+We will openly discuss with the team member with curiosity - assume an oops not an ouch!

 **7.Diversity: How will you accommodate different learning and working styles?
 Talk about your own styles and schedules for working and come to an agreement (3-6 sentences)**
+We all like to meet in the mornings before classes, which works well Sharon likes to use interview rooms which will work well for meeting locations in Heinz We all will support each other in this project by ensuring that we are all on the same page of a question or area of the project before moving on to the next phase.